kapilace6/rli/README.md

 Source Code is available in *Master*. <br>
 Production Code is available in *Production*. <br>

+To Build, you will require node_modules, which is in its own branch

 Front End : Angular - 8.1.0 <br>
 Back End : PHP - 7.3 <br>
 Database : MySQL <br>